apache/superset/RELEASING/README.md

     git push upstream ${SUPERSET_VERSION_RC}
 ```

+At this point, a git action will run that will automatically tag this release as `latest` so that the most recent release can be referenced simply by this tag instead of looking up the version number.

 ## Preparing the release candidate

 The first step of preparing an Apache Release is packaging a release candidate